Mizuno Wave Horizon 6

 The Mizuno Wave Horizon 6 is an ideal choice for runners who need extra stability and cushioning.
 Its combination of Enerzy foam and a supportive outsole offers a comfortable experience, suitable for long, easy runs or recovery sessions.

 According to our analysis of reviews from experts around the world, it averages a review score of 74%.
 This puts it in the lowest rated 20% of comparable running shoes.
-According to our analysis of prices across the internet, at current rates it's just above the median price of running shoes.
+According to our analysis of prices across the internet, at current rates it's in the cheapest 20% of running shoes.

 Verdict